-Can you tell us about a time that you have delivered person-centred, compassionate care?
+Can you give us an example of a time when you have delivered person-centred compassionate care?

-Can you tell us about a time a patient/customer/relative's expectations weren't met/was unhappy.
-What did you do?
+Can you tell us about a time a patient/relative's/carers expectations weren't met.
+What did you do, and what was the outcome?